Set up by: Company-level admin

 To finish click the Save button.
-After that your end-users will be able to start using SSO authorization.
+After that, your end-users will be able to start using SSO authorization.

 Possible Issues and How to Resolve Them

-My domain addresses are not accepted in the SSO settings
+My domain addresses are not accepted in the SSO settings - `DomainName is busy` message.

-- For security reasons, we support an organisation's domain(s) in one Company umbrella (Company account) only.
+- For security reasons, we support an organization's domain(s) in one Company umbrella (Company account) only.
 It is possible that your domains are already set up in another Business plan or Company plan account, preventing you from enabling SSO with the desired domain.
 Feel free to check it with your colleagues beforehand.

-- If your company is changing its domain name and therefore the email addresses of the end users need a change of their SSO credentials please reach out to our support team for assistance.
+- If your company is changing its domain name and therefore the email addresses of the end-users need a change of their SSO credentials please reach out to our support team for assistance.